nickwilson-alation/alation-data-dictionary-upload/README.md

+# NOTE - This repo is no longer maintained as of January 2024.

+This repo was created as a workaround for a bug, but is no longer relevant as the bug has been resolved in the latest versions of Alation.
+This script is untested against newer versions of Alation.

 # Alation Data Dictionary Upload Script

 This Python script allows users to easily upload CSV files to Alation's Data Dictionary via API.